-At around the same time, Gross and Siebert launched their spectacular program [84, 85, 86, 73, 87] aiming at an algebraic-geometric approach to the SYZ conjecture.
+At around the same time, Gross and Siebert launched their spectacular program [76, 77, 78, 79] aiming at an algebraic-geometric approach to the SYZ conjecture.
 Motivated by the limiting version of the SYZ conjecture we discussed in the previous section and the observation by Kontsevich that the Gromov-Hausdorff limit will be roughly the dual intersection complex of the degeneration, they formulated an algebraic-geometric SYZ procedure to construct the mirror.

-Starting with a toric degeneration of Calabi-Yau manifolds, the first step is to construct the dual intersection complex.
-Then one takes its (discrete) Legendre transform, and tries to reconstruct the mirror toric degeneration of Calabi-Yau manifolds from this Legendre dual.
+In more details, starting with a toric degeneration of Calabi-Yau manifolds, the first step is to construct the dual intersection complex.
+Then one takes the (discrete) Legendre transform and try to reconstruct the mirror toric degeneration of Calabi-Yau manifolds from the Legendre dual.
 In this way, they can completely forget about SYZ fibrations.
-The claim is that all relevant information is encoded in the tropical geometry of the dual intersection complex, which is an integral affine manifold with singularities and plays the role of the base of an SYZ fibration.
+The claim is that all information are encoded in the tropical geometry of the dual intersection complex, which is an integral affine manifold with singularities and plays the role of the base of an SYZ fibration.

-Using the above key lemma of Kontsevich and Soibelman, together with many new ideas such as the use of log structures and techniques from tropical geometry, Gross and Siebert eventually succeeded in giving a solution to the reconstruction problem in any dimension [87].
-Given an integral affine manifold with singularities satisfying certain assumptions and equipped with some additional structures like a polyhedral decomposition, they constructed a toric degeneration of Calabi-Yau manifolds which can be described explicitly and canonically via tropical trees in B. An important feature of their construction is that the Calabi-Yau manifolds constructed are defined over \mathbb{C} , instead of being rigid analytic spaces.
+Using the above key lemma of Kontsevich and Soibelman, together with many new ideas such as employing log structures and techniques from tropical geometry, Gross and Siebert eventually succeeded in giving a solution to the reconstruction problem in any dimension [79].
+More precisely, given any integral affine manifold with singularities satisfying certain assumptions and equipped with some additional structures like a polyhedral decomposition, they constructed a toric degeneration of Calabi-Yau manifolds which can be described explicitly and canonically via tropical trees in B. Furthermore, the Calabi-Yau manifolds they constructed are defined over \mathbb{C} , instead of being rigid analytic spaces.

-Now the goal is to acquire a more conceptual understanding of mirror symmetry by passing through the tropical world.
-On the B-side, Gross and Siebert conjectured that the deformation parameter in their construction is a canonical coordinate4 and period integrals of the family of Calabi-Yau manifolds can be expressed in terms of tropical disks in B. Evidences were first provided in the local cases, e.g. the local \mathbb{P}^2 example in [87, Remark 5.1].
+Now the goal is to acquire a conceptual understanding of mirror symmetry by going through the tropical world.
+On the B-side, Gross and Siebert conjectured that the deformation parameter in their construction is a canonical coordinate and period integrals of the family of Calabi-Yau manifolds can be expressed in terms of tropical disks in B. They have already given some evidences in the local cases (such as the local \mathbb{P}^2 example in [79, Remark 5.1]) and are working out the general case.

-On the A-side, one would like to understand the Gromov-Witten theory of a smooth fiber in terms of that of the central fiber of a toric degeneration.
-The recent independent works of Abramovich-Chen [34, 4] and Gross-Siebert [89] developed the theory of log Gromov-Witten invariants, generalizing previous works of Li-Ruan [123], Ionel-Parker [101, 102], and Jun Li [124] on relative Gromov-Witten theory.
-This constitutes a significant step towards the ultimate goal.
-If one can further prove a general correspondence theorem between tropical and holomorphic curves/disks, in the same vein as works of Mikhalkin [138, 139], Nishinou-Siebert [147] and Nishinou [146, 145], then we can connect the A-side (i.e. Gromov-Witten theory) of a Calabi-Yau manifold to the tropical world.
+On the A-side, one would like to understand the Gromov-Witten theory of a smooth fiber by working entirely on the central fiber of a toric degeneration, whose dual intersection complex is precisely the affine manifold that Gross and Siebert started with.
+The recent independent works of Abramovich and Chen [31, 4] and Gross and Siebert [81], which developed the theory of log Gromov-Witten invariants, generalizing previous works of A.-M. Li and Ruan [114], Ionel and Parker [93, 94], and Jun Li [115] on relative Gromov-Witten theory, constituted a significant step towards this goal.
+If furthermore one can prove a general correspondence theorem between tropical and holomorphic curves/disks, in the same vein as the works of Mikhalkin [129, 130], Nishinou-Siebert [138] and Nishinou [137, 136], then we would be able to connect the A-side (i.e. Gromov-Witten theory) of a Calabi-Yau manifold to the tropical world.

-Albeit much work needs to be done, this lays out a promising and beautiful picture to explain the geometry of mirror symmetry via tropical geometry.
-We refer the reader to the nice survey articles of the inventors [88, 75] for an overview of the Gross-Siebert program.
+Albeit much work needs to be done, this lays out a satisfying picture explaining the geometry of mirror symmetry via tropical geometry.
+We refer the reader to the beautiful survey articles of the inventors [80, 66] for overviews of the Gross-Siebert program.